asppsa/archlinux-nix/README.md

 [multi-user mode][3].
 This requires creating build users, which is a tad menial to do over and over, so here's a script to do it for you.

-The other thing you will find using Nix on Archlinux (and probably other linuces for that matter) is that the presence of libraries in /usr can cause problems when compiling some programs in Nixpkgs.
+The other thing you will find using Nix on Arch Linux (and probably other linuces for that matter) is that the presence of libraries in /usr can cause problems when compiling some programs in Nixpkgs.
 The solution to this is to use [sandboxing][4], which is another thing